bloom-lmh/awe-axios/docs/en/发起HTTP请求/Common Functions.md

 ## Feature Combination

-`axios-plus` supports combining multiple features.
+`awe-axios` supports combining multiple features.
 For example, your interface can have both debounce and retry functionality, or both throttle and retry functionality.
 You can choose the appropriate combination based on your project needs.
 The usage is simple, as shown below:

 ```typescript {7}
 // Real API call